 - In a small bowl, combine all dry ingredients: flour, baking soda, ginger, cinnamon and salt.
 Set aside.

-- In a medium mixing bowl, combine eggs and canola.
-Mix with a fork until eggs are beaten and mixture is combined.
+- In a medium mixing bowl, combine brown sugar and canola oil.
+Mix well.
+Add in the eggs and mix with a fork until eggs are beaten and mixture is combined.

 - Add in the honey, orange juice, applesauce and vanilla.
 Mix until combined.